My personal recipe for spaghetti sauce with meat: a classic pasta sauce, homemade from scratch and the best ever! And you will love it too…

 Try to prepare this Italian spaghetti sauce a day in advance and let it rest in the fridge overnight.
 Believe me: sugo al ragù tastes even better the day after!
 I love this classic Italian meat sauce.

-What I do is prepare a large batch of this spaghetti sauce with meat and then freeze it into 2 person portions for us.
-Whenever I need a quick dinner, I can always serve a good spaghetti bolognese!
+I always make a large batch of this spaghetti sauce with meat.Freeze it into 2 person dinner portions.
+And it comes in handy because whenever we need to make a quick or last minute dinner, I can always serve my spaghetti bolognese!

 Personal Version